LayTec-AG/Plotly.Blazor/README.md

 ## Examples

-[Here](https://plotly-blazor.azurewebsites.net/) you can find a running instance of the [examples](Plotly.Blazor.Examples/).
+[Here](https://delightful-pebble-00ab3ee10.1.azurestaticapps.net/) you can find a running instance of the [examples](Plotly.Blazor.Examples/).
 This is always up-to-date with the current state of the develop branch.

 **What it might look like!**

 ![Image of Example](https://i.imgur.com/WU4tdSA.png)

 ## Known issues
-### Performance
-- Blazor WebAssembly is (currently) not intended for performance purposes!
-We therefore recommend Blazor Server.
-This issue is tracked [here](https://github.com/dotnet/aspnetcore/issues/5466).
-- IJSRuntime (currently) does not allow to adjust the serialization of objects.
-Accordingly, a conversion is carried out beforehand, which consumes a comparatively large amount of time.
-You can find this issue [here](https://github.com/dotnet/aspnetcore/issues/12685).

 ### Missing Implementations
 - Events